WealthRocket is reader-supported. When you buy through links on the website, we may earn an affiliate commission. Learn more

 • Balance Transfer: 27.97%

-About PC World Mastercard
+About the PC World Mastercard

-If you’re looking to earn PC Optimum points even faster, you can opt for the PC Financial World Mastercard.
-Their second-tier card offers many of the same perks, including no annual fee, with some added bonuses.
 As a World Mastercard holder, you’ll earn 20 points per dollar shopping at Loblaws stores or Loblaw affiliates.
 The only downside is you’ll need to earn a personal income of at least $60,000 to qualify for this credit card.
-Alternatively, couples can qualify based on $100,000 household income.
-The PC World Mastercard is a slight step up from its entry-level counterpart, and with a 2% cashback rate on grocery purchases at Loblaws stores, it’s definitely worth taking a look at.
+Alternatively, couples can qualify based on a household income of $100,000.

-About PC World Elite Mastercard
+About the PC World Elite Mastercard

-PC Financial World Elite Mastercard is one of Canada’s few World Elite Mastercards without an annual fee.
-PC Financial’s highest tier card gives you a 3% return rate.
+The PC Financial World Elite Mastercard is one of Canada’s few World Elite Mastercards without an annual fee.
+PC Financial’s highest-tier card gives you a 3% return rate (30 points per $1).
 So, if you’re regularly stocking up at Loblaw’s grocery stores, filling your tank at Esso gas stations, or frequenting Shoppers Drug Mart, this is a great fit.
-With the best earn rates among all three PC Financial credit cards, it’s easy to see why it had the highest customer recommendation score in Forrester’s 2020 Canada CX Index Survey.
-Like the PC World card, the income requirements are high when you opt for the World Elite credit card.
-You need to earn a minimum of $80,000 per year or $150,000 minimum household income to qualify.
-This card is likely the best option for high-income singles or couples who plan on making the majority of their grocery hauls at a Loblaw banner grocery store.
+With the best earning rate among all three PC Financial credit cards, it’s easy to see why it had the highest customer recommendation score in Forrester’s 2020 Canada CX Index Survey.

 PC Mastercard PC World Mastercard PC World Elite Mastercard